jakubriha/automata/README.md

 * Inclusion testing (function `isSubsetOf`),
 * Universality testing (function `isUniversal`).

 Most of these operations also have their counterparts (in the module `Operations.WithExternalSymbols`), which allow to specify symbols set to work with.
-For example, the function `isEmpty :: [sym] -> Fa sym sta -> Bool` from this module has the first parameter for this reason.
+For example, the function `isEmpty :: Set sym -> Fa sym sta -> Bool` from this module has the first parameter, `Set sym`, for this reason.

 Function `union` only supports FAs that both have the *same* type of a state.
 To overcome that, you can use a function `union` (in the module `Operations.Product`), which performs union of two FAs in which each has a different type of a state.